microsoft/vscode-recipes/Electron/README.md

 By [Kenneth Auchenberg](https://twitter.com/auchenberg)

-This recipe shows how to use the built-in Node Debugger and the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug) extension with VS Code to debug [Electron](https://electron.atom.io) applications.
+This recipe shows how to use the built-in JavaScript deubgger in VS Code to debug [Electron](https://electron.atom.io) applications.

 [Electron](https://electron.atom.io) applications can consist of two process types: a main process type running in NodeJS, and a renderer process type in Chromium.
 This means that you'll need to use two debugger instances within VS Code to debug both processes.
-This is the reason you'll need both the built-in Node Debugger and the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug) extension.

 **Note:** Please make sure you are using **Electron 1.7.4 or newer**, as our debuggers rely on the inspector protocol.